DocHolliday13x/reading-notes/Class301/class04.md

 1. Why would we use a ternary operator?

 It can shorten your if statements into one line of code.
+It's a shorthand way of writing if-else statements.

 2. Rewrite the following statement using a ternary statement: if(x===y){